About IPPP

 2. Development and maintenance of the First National Schedule of Fees and Services in 1985.
 This schedule has formed the basis of other national schedules and is used as the basis for the Gazetted Psychology Fees and Services by Workcover SA.

-3. Recently negotiated increased Fee Rebates and Improved Schedule of Services for Psychologists and the IPPP contributed to the development of TREAT support resource for clinicians with WorkCover client
+3. Increased Fee Rebates and Improved Schedule of Services for Psychologists and the IPPP contributed to the development of TREAT support resource for clinicians with RTWSA clients.